edumserrano/playwright-adventures/demos/docker/README.md

 > [!TIP]
 >
 > If you're using [Docker for Desktop](https://www.docker.com/products/docker-desktop/) switching the Docker engine can easily be done in the `General settings`.
 You can always toggle back to WSL2 at any time.
+>
+> Toggling off WSL2 use on `Docker for Desktop` on Windows, means Docker will use Hyper-V. [You might have to enabled it](https://learn.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v#enable-hyper-v-using-powershell).

 ### Playwright's test execution stops midway when running on Docker